Skip to Content

 Should only be used with a 9V center negative DC power supply.
 It has an internal charge pump to boost the voltage internally for the selectable 18V and 27V.
 Select higher voltages for more headroom and output.

 Note: the silicon transistor doesn't like higher voltages.
-It will not work at 27V and at 18V it oscillates at higher gain, which actually sounds king of cool, so feel free to experiment with that.
+It will not work at 27V and at 18V it oscillates at higher gain, which actually sounds kind of cool, so feel free to experiment with that.
+Update: I found that using the 2N4037 transistor retains the characteristics of the 2N4033, but allows operation at 27V up to a point. at 27V, oscillation starts a bit after 12 o’clock on the Gain.
+But again, you can definitely get some interesting sounds with the oscillation.

 Tone: